thadguidry/respec/Shorthands-Guide.md

 Always try to adapt your text to a defined concept, and only use an alias if absolutely needed!
 This keeps specs consistent and keeps things easier to find across specs.

-Having said that, sometimes `[=convoluted thing =]` might be confusing or not make sense in the context of your spec.
+Having said that, sometimes `[=convoluted thing=]` might be confusing or not make sense in the context of your spec.
 In such cases, use a pipe `|` to "alias" a given concept into something that better fits the flow of your spec.

-For example, with `[=convoluted thing | simpler thing=]`, `simpler thing` will be the text on your spec.
+For example, with `[=convoluted thing|simpler thing=]`, `simpler thing` will be the text on your spec.
 It will link to `convoluted thing`.

 Another reason is that the definition’s default name does not grammatically fit into your sentence.
 For example, your definition is `[=queue a task=]` but you are giving an example of "task queuing".
 Alias the concept with `[=queue a task|task queuing=]` (again, don't do this! fix your spec instead or talk to the other editors of the other spec to export a more sane definition 🙇‍♂️).